zkxl/zkxl.github.io/_posts/2017-04-21-distributed-database-mgmt.md

 __Claim:__ Two schedules are view equivalent if they produce the same graph before "deleting" anything during the same process as in "FSR".
 Testing view equivalence is NP-hard.

 __Compare:__ VSR ensures that each transaction's view of the DB is the same as they are in a serialized execution.
-FSR only ensures that transactions that have some impact on the final state of the DB have the same view of the DB as they are in a serialized execution.
+FSR only ensures that transactions that have same impact on the final state of the DB.

 #### Conflict Serializability(CSR)